madalindaniel92/solead_assignment/README.md

 - Import company info into elasticsearch using a the official [go-elasticsearch client](https://github.com/elastic/go-elasticsearch)

+## Pending documentation
+  - Indexing companies in ES
+  - Using ES search from CLI
+  - Server command
+  - Scrape concurrently command

 ## Todo (WIP)

-- Implement ES search using `multi_match` query.

-- Scrape websites concurrently (only HEAD requests are currently handled concurrently)

 - Write Dockerfile that builds the CLI tool and shoves it into an alpine Linux image.

-- Write small http server returning JSON serialized data

 ## Local setup